 What is Urinary Tract Infection

-When the infection affects the upper urinary tract, it is pyelonephritis or a kidney infection, and can have serious health implications.
+When the upper urinary tract becomes infected, it is referred to as pyelonephritis or a kidney infection and can have serious health implications.

 Women are more at risk of developing UTIs than men; this is partly due to the female anatomy, sexual intercourse, and family history.
 Recurrence of urinary tract infections are common, and around 50% of women will experience at least one episode of infection sometime in their lives, children also get UTIs, but this is rare.